Tornadoes of 2023: June 20–26 (United States and Canada)

+June 22 (Philippines)

+The windows of Cabalantian Church in Bacolor, Pampanga that were damaged by a tornado.

+On June 22 at 5:30 p.m.
+PHT (09:30 UTC), a severe thunderstorm produced a tornado that struck the neighborhood of Barangay Cabalantian in the town of Bacolor, Pampanga in the Philippines.
+It struck residential areas and blew away portions of rooftops, uprooted trees, and toppled power lines that caused a power outage.
+A total of 33 buildings were partially damaged, including a supermarket and a gas station, while 7 other buildings were destroyed.
+A local church also suffered damage as its windows were shattered and parts of the ceiling collapsed.
+Around 40 families were affected by the incident and 3 people were injured by flying debris.

 July

 July 1 (Canada)

 On July 1, a violent (C)EF4 tornado, (Note: Canada uses a different version of the Enhanced Fujita scale, which is still commonly called the "EF-scale".
 The Canadian version of the scale is officially known as the "Canadian Enhanced Fujita scale" or "CEF-scale".) estimated at 620 m wide, struck rural Mountain View County, Alberta, Canada at 1:45 p.m.
 MDT (19:45 UTC).
-The tornado touched down over open farmland, produced its most severe damage as it moved to the east between Didsbury and Carstairs, and later dissipated after it crossed crossed Highway 2.
+The tornado touched down over open farmland, produced its most severe damage as it moved to the east between Didsbury and Carstairs, and later dissipated after it crossed Highway 2.
 Three homes were destroyed, four were heavily damaged, and five were damaged to a lesser degree.
 A gas leak was reported at one destroyed home.
 The joint damage survey from Environment and Climate Change Canada (ECCC), the Prairie and Arctic Storm Prediction Centre (PASPC), and the Northern Tornadoes Project (NTP) assigned a maximum rating of low-end EF4 based on major damage at a farmstead, where a well-built house was completely leveled with debris scattered across nearby fields.
 Peak wind speeds at this location were estimated at 275 km/h.
 One person was injured by debris while sheltering in the basement of the house.
-A large 10000 kg combine near this home was thrown 50 m before being rolled a further 50 to 100 m.
+A large 10000 kg harvester combine near this home was thrown 50 m before being rolled a further 50 to 100 m.
 Other heavy pieces of farm equipment and machinery were also flipped and tossed at this property, and a pickup truck was thrown at another location.
 Twenty-five cows, twenty chickens, and one horse were killed by the tornado, many large trees were snapped or uprooted at several locations along the path, and some were stripped of their branches and sustained severe debarking.
 The tornado also left behind a large swath of extensive ground scouring in farm fields near Didsbury.
 Multiple power poles were snapped, and numerous sheds, farm outbuildings, and large barns were destroyed, including some that were completely swept away.
-The tornado was highly-visible and photogenic, and was caught on video and photographed by several storm chasers and local residents.
+The tornado was highly visible and was caught on video and photographed by several storm chasers and local residents.
 This was only the third violent tornado in Alberta history, after the 1987 Edmonton tornado and the 1915 Grassy Lake tornado (also known as the Redcliff Cyclone).